m e n u

 Torn between indignation and laughter, he almost bit off his tongue, but only replied: "Who else?"

-For a fraction of a second, her expression betrayed a sardonic "well, then have fun" before she disappeared behind the tarpaulin, smiling.
+For a fraction of a second, her expression betrayed a sardonic "well, this sounds like fun!" before she disappeared behind the tarpaulin, smiling.

-"The door had been a little too broad and will be installed tomorrow," she announced calmly, pointing to the empty entrance with one hand while the other jingled a bunch of keys.
+"The right door didn't fit and will be put in tomorrow," she announced calmly, pointing to the empty entrance with one hand, while the other jingled a bunch of keys.
 "For outside, the basement rooms, the library and to your own apartment, which unfortunately isn't finished either.
-Or," she raised an eyebrow again, it's dark color a stunning contrast to the snow on her head, "should I keep them for a while until it looks more or less, um, shall we say: more agreeable to people without a washing machine?"
+Or," she raised an eyebrow again, its dark color a stunning contrast to the snow on her head, "shall I keep them for a while until it looks, umm, shall we say: more agreeable to people without a washing machine?"
 She cast a glance at his clean clothes, the only slightly dusty suede shoes, looking impartial but directly into his eyes with a twinkle that seemed to say: don't worry, I've been through two or three wars and a lot of prison and am used to all sorts of perversions.

 Did he have a choice?
 He took the keys with a bow and refrained to say more: they would see...